Revenue Analysis of Stationary and Transportable Battery Storage for Power Systems with High Penetration of Renewable Sources: A Market Participant Perspective: Participation Models in Energy and Frequency Regulation Markets

 \section{Participation Models in Energy and Frequency Regulation Markets}

 The following models for participating in PJM energy and frequency regulation markets are used to estimate the potential profit at each commercial pricing node (CPN), which is valid for auction.
+It is worth noting that, unlike the system operator, the market participants do not have sufficient data to run an accurate DC optimal power flow \cite{frank2016introduction} for the large-scale power market.
+Hence, the available data for market participants, such as price and regulation signals, are used in the following models for their decisions.